sopa233/spring-boot-angular8/README.md

 # spring-boot-angular8
-Simple Angular8 crud app has two parts:
+This simple CRUD app has two parts:
+1) apiportal
+2) angular-app

-1) apiportal - Spring Boot app for CRUD operation.
-This uses H2 in-memory database
+1) apiportal - Spring Boot API which uses H2 in-memory database

 To run this:
 a - Clone the project
-b - Using terminal or command prompt, go to "apiportal" folder c - run - mvn clean install d - run - mvn spring-boot:run
+b - Using terminal or command prompt, go to "apiportal" folder c - run mvn clean install d - run mvn spring-boot:run

-By default it will run at port 8080.
+By default it runs on port 8080.
 You may verify it (http://localhost:8080/apiportal/users) in the browser and will return JSON object

 2) angular-app - Angular8 application for the user interface